 The difficulty for suppliers is to correctly identify the applicable standards and there are many of them.
 The safest approach is to consult a NATA accredited test laboratory-like EMC Technologies.

-EMC Technologies is the largest and most experienced EMI/EMC/EMR and Safety testing facility with offices in Sydney, Melbourne, and New Zealand.
-EMC Technologies is NATA accredited (National Association of Testing Authorities, Australia).
+The EMC Technologies Group is the largest and most experienced EMI/EMC/EMR and Safety testing facility with offices in Sydney, Melbourne, and New Zealand.
+EMC Technologies is NATA accredited (National Association of Testing Authorities, Australia) and A2LA (American Association for Laboratory Accreditation) for a wide range of testing.
+Click the link to view our NATA and A2LA scopes of accreditation for each of our 4 test facility locations.

 EMC Compliance testing – What is EMC Testing

-The ACMA database lists applicable standards for Australia and NZ.
+The ACMA database lists applicable standards for Australia and New Zealand.
 There are different standards for different products and too complex and comprehensive to list in this post.

-In essence, testing is conducted in three main classes:
+In essence, EMC testing is conducted in three main classes:

 - Emission.
 The generation of electromagnetic energy and its release into the environment.